sh6khan/git-cheat-sheet/README.md

 def function_two
 >>>>>>> your_branch
 ```
 `your_branch` is the name of the branch that you are merging, `HEAD` is the latest commit on the branch that you are merging with.
-Going back to our example, `HEAD` would be the _HEAD_ of the master branch
+Going back to our example, `HEAD` would be, and usually is, the _HEAD_ of the master branch

-then do
+After correcting the conflict,
 ```
 $ git add .
 $ git commit -am "fixing merge conflicts"
 ```

-* If you want to simple take the changes that are in `HEAD`
+* If you want to simply take the changes that are in `HEAD`

 ```
 $ git checkout --theirs <file_name_that_has_merge_conflict>